 News and Accomplishments

-The SMSF has migrated to a new scheduling system called iLab as of Monday, October 19, 2015.
+The SMSF migrated to a new scheduling system called iLab as of Monday, Oct.
+19, 2015.
 If you did not receive an email with detailed instructions for activating your account in iLab and how to reserve equipment, please go to https://uwmadison.ilabsolutions.com/account/login to register.

 If you have questions or problems with this new system, please contact Gene Ananiev or Michael Hoffmann.
 All appointments for equipment usage or project discussions with SMSF staff should be made on iLab.